Alfresco/alfresco-content-app/docs/configuration.md

 ### Static address

-Alternatively, you can provide a static address for the ACS services if necessary:
+Alternatively, you can provide a static address for the ACS server if necessary:

 ```json
 {